hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/discourses_on_jnana-yoga/795_jnana-yoga_i.md

 teaching of the Vedas, but only few are able to penetrate behind the veil and reach the realisation of this truth.

-The first thing to be got rid of by him who would be a Jnâni is fear.
+The first thing to be got rid of by him who would be a Jnāni is fear.
 Fear is one of our worst enemies.
 Next, believe in nothing until you *know* it.
 Constantly tell yourself, "I am not the body, I am not the mind, I am not thought, I am not even consciousness; I am the Atman."